scottbright/alpha-exam-v4/readme.md

 - Always turn on video and microphone
 - Make sure you have stable internet
 - Please be in private area that no one else will walk in (or make some noise) during test
-- Please do the test in TDD way.
 - Searching in Google is allowed.
 But we will always take note on what you searched.
 - Sharing the exam to other people is prohibited